cryptomator/docs/source/desktop/password-and-recovery-key.rst

 .. warning::

-    By design, *any* valid recovery key is accepted, but that does not mean *any* valid recovery key can reset the vault's password correctly. **A valid but incorrect key will make your old data inaccessible.** If that's the case, you can make it accessible by re-running the recovery mechanism with the vaild and correct recovery key.
+    By design, *only* the correct recovery key is accepted. **A valid but incorrect key won't be accepted to prevent your old data from becoming inaccessible.**

 Finally, assign a new password to your vault.
 It is the same process as the :ref:`vault creation <desktop/adding-vaults/3.-choose-a-passwords>`, except that no new recovery key is generated.